genesem/nanoserv/README.md

 * custom 404 error message
 * screen requests log
-* serve static files from the run directory
+* serve static files from the run directory but it is changeable
+* no third party dependencies only core go lang packages used

 ###Install: